|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 The term symmetry in physics evolved from symmetries in geometry (and includes these geometric symmetries as an important special case).
 In geometry, symmetries express the regularity of the shape of certain geometric formations.
 We have here the central symmetry of a circle or sphere, the axial symmetry of a cylinder, chiral symmetry - mirror left-right symmetry.
 The symmetry of a geometric shape is manifested by the fact that with certain changes in the position - the so-called transformations, the properties of the studied geometric object do not change - they are invariant with respect to these transformations.

 In physics, it does not have to be such a simple and illustrative symmetry, but it can also be a certain abstract symmetry at the level of mathematical equations.

 Symmetry and its disruption

-At the level of basic phenomena and laws, nature appears to be essentially symmetrical , but at the level of phenomena symmetry is more or less broken.
-We can illustrate this with a simple example from everyday life: when we place a pencil on the table exactly perpendicular to the tip , is equally likely to fall to either side due to rotational (cylindrical) symmetry .
-If it fell preferentially to one side, it would mean that the symmetry is disturbed (this could be caused by inhomogeneity of the pencil material, a slight deviation from the cylindrical shape, asymmetrical cutting of the tip; possibly by external influences such as the presence of an electric field, air flow in the room, etc.) .
+At the level of basic regularities, nature appears to be essentially symmetrical, but at the level of practical phenomena and events, symmetry tends to be more or less broken.
+We can illustrate this with a simple example from everyday life: if we stand a pencil on the table exactly perpendicular in the tip, is equally likely to fall to either side due to rotational (cylindrical) symmetry.
+If it fell preferentially to one side, it would mean that the symmetry is disturbed (this could be caused by inhomogeneity of the pencil material, a slight deviation from the cylindrical shape, asymmetrical tip trimming; possibly by external influences such as the presence of an electric field, air flow in the room, etc.).

-When such symmetry disturbances occur in the region of particle interactions , it indicates the presence of a certain field causing this asymmetry and also the existence of some new particle which is the quantum of that field; this field can also be understood as a " compensating " field needed to maintain the basic symmetry, which appears to be disturbed at the phenomenal level.
+When such symmetry disturbances occur in the region of particle interactions, it indicates the presence of a certain field causing this asymmetry and also the existence of some new particle which is the quantum of that field; this field can also be understood as a "compensating" field needed to maintain the basic symmetry, which seems to be disturbed at the level of the phenomenon.

 Symmetry and conservation laws